Quick Summary:

 }

-method is called it will do three tasks.
+In the above method when the save() method is called it will do three tasks.
 It stores the contact information in the database, sends an email to an address to inform them about the new contact, and returns a JSON response.
 The issue with this code is that the user has to wait until the user gets an email.
 Although it’s usually a matter of seconds yet in some cases it can cause the user to leave.

-To make use of the queue system, update the code to the following
+To make use of the queue system, update the code to the following:

 class ContactController extends Controller